wawandco/ox/README.md

 # Ox

 ### Installation
-Ox is an (unofficial) CLI for the Go Buffalo web development ecosystem.
+Ox is a CLI for the Go Buffalo web development ecosystem.
 The Ox binary which provides commands for common Buffalo development operations.

 To install Ox, run: